lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 The other parameter, `relative`, controls if the position of the source is relative to the listener or not.
 In this case, when we set the position for a source, we basically are defining the distance (with a vector) to the listener, not the position in the OpenAL 3D scene, not the world position.
 This activated by the "`alSourcei(sourceId, AL_SOURCE_RELATIVE, AL_TRUE);"` call.
 But, What can we use this for?
 This property is interesting, for instance, for background sounds that shouldn't be affected (attenuated) by the distance to the listener.
 Think, for instance, in background music or sound effects related to player controls.
 If we set these sources as relative, and set their position to $$(0, 0, 0)$$ they will not be attenuated.

-Now it’s turn for the listener which, surprise, is modelled by a class named `SoundListener`.
+Now it’s turn for the listener which, surprise, is modeled by a class named `SoundListener`.
 Here’s the definition for that class.

 ```java
 package org.vulkanb.eng.sound;